ssibbya/MyDevopsJourney/Linux-ShellScripting/crontabProject/README.md

-# 🕒 Automating AWS Resource Reporting with Cron on EC2 (The Chill Weekend Way)
+# 🕒 Automating AWS Resource Reporting with Cron on EC2

 Hey there! 👋
 This post is a quick walk-through of how I used `cron` on an EC2 Ubuntu instance to **automate AWS resource reporting** — EC2s, S3 buckets, Lambda functions — and have it land in my inbox automatically every weekend. 🌤️

-Yup, full automation.
-No more manual `aws ec2 describe-instances` on sleepy Sunday mornings.
-Let’s go. 🚀

 ---